ravomaniry/dashboard-esp32-v0/README_MODULES.md

 ### Demo Mode

 - Set `IS_DEMO = true` in the code to enable demo mode
-- Demo mode cycles through test values for all sensors
+- Demo mode cycles through test values for all sensors and GPS data
+- Speed sweeps from 0-120 km/h
+- Location simulates circular movement around a test area
 - Useful for testing Bluetooth transmission without real sensors
 - All sensor values cycle through realistic ranges for testing
+- Simulates data from both Arduino1 and Arduino2 serial ports

 ### Bluetooth Connection